wp-plugins/alink-tap/README.txt

 For WP-MU administrators: You should not use this plugin.
 Your users could use it to place (potentially malicious) javascript into their blogs.

 This plugin is PERFECTLY SAFE for non-WP-MU blogs, so ignore this message if you're using regular wordpress (you probably are).

+= Considerations =

+* URLs should be valid (i.e. begin with http://)
+* The same URL can appear on more than one line (i.e. with more than one keyword).
+* Because a word can only link to one site, a keyword should not appear on more than one line.
+If it does, only the last instance of the keyword will be matched to its URL.
+* If one of your keywords is a substring of the other--e.g. "download wordpress" and "wordpress"--then you should list the shorter one later than the first one.
+* Keywords are case-insensitive (e.g. "wordpress" is the same as "WoRdPrEsS").
+* Spaces count, so "wordpress" is not the same as "wordpress ".
+* Keywords will be linked only if they occur in your post as a word (or phrase), not as a partial word.
+So if one of your keywords is "a" (for some strange reason), it will be linked only when it occurs as the word "a"--when the letter "a" occurs within a word, it will not be linked.
+* You can use any valid target attribute, not just "_blank"--see <a href="http://www.w3schools.com/tags/tag_a.asp">W3C</a> for a list of valid targets.

 = DATABASE STRUCTURE =